soumyajitxedu/SOUMYAJITXEDU/README.md

 ║                                                              ║
-║  "Code is poetry written in logic.                          ║ ║   Design is art crafted with purpose.                       ║ ║   Innovation is the bridge between dreams and reality."     ║ ║                                                              ║ ║  ~ Soumyajit Das                                            ║
+║  "Code is poetry written in logic.                          ║ ║   Design is art crafted with purpose.                       ║ ║   Innovation is the bridge between dreams and reality.       ║ ║    but i fucked up"                                           ║ ║                                                              ║ ║  ~ Soumyajit Das                                            ║
 ║                                                              ║